c4arl0s/9CentralizedWorkflows/README.md

 Add CSS styles for 3rd level headings
 ```

-Consider what would have happened had Mary rebase **after** pushing to the central repository.
+Consider what would have happened had Mary rebase after pushing to the central repository.
 She would be re-writing commits that other developers may have already pulled into their project.
 To Git, Mar's re-written commits look like entirely new commits (since they have different ID's).
 This situation is shown below.

 ![Screen Shot 2020-06-15 at 11 32 42](https://user-images.githubusercontent.com/24994818/84682923-02315300-aefc-11ea-8947-5748d6cc11e1.png)

 The commits labeled 1 and 2 are the public commits that Mary would be rebasing.
-Afterwards, the public history is still the exact same as Mary's original history, but now her local master branch has diverged from **origina/master** - even though they represent the same snapshot.
+Afterwards, the public history is still the exact same as Mary's original history, but now her local master branch has diverged from origin/master - even though they represent the same snapshot.

 So, to publish her rebased master branch to the central repository, Mary would have to merge with origin/master.
 This cannot be a fast-forward merge, and the resulting merge commit is likely to confuse her collaborators and disrupt their workflow.

-This brings us to **the most important rule to remember** while rebasing: **Nerver, ever rebase commits that have been pushed to a shared repository**
+This brings us to the most important rule to remember while rebasing: Never, ever rebase commits that have been pushed to a shared repository

-If you need to change a public commit, use the **git revert** command that we discussed in [Undoing Changes](https://github.com/c4arl0s/9CentralizedWorkflowsRysGitTutorial#9-centralized-workflows-rysgit-tutorial---content).
+If you need to change a public commit, use the git revert command that we discussed in [Undoing Changes](https://github.com/c4arl0s/9CentralizedWorkflowsRysGitTutorial#9-centralized-workflows-rysgit-tutorial---content).
 This creates a new commit with the required modifications instead of re-writing old snapshots.

 # 	* [Publish CSS Changes (Mary](https://github.com/c4arl0s/9CentralizedWorkflowsRysGitTutorial#9-centralized-workflows-rysgit-tutorial---content)